DanteLore/dantelore/content/posts/behaviour-driven-spark.md

 }

 ```
 If using IntelliJ, like me, you'll also need a test class to run your cucumber.
-Mine's in <b>Runtests.scala</b>.
+Mine's in **Runtests.scala**.
 Right click on this and select "Run tests" from the context menu and it'll run the tests.

 ```scala
 @RunWith(classOf[Cucumber])